 There’s still a healthy margin in $130.
 What’s more, it does something 2degrees has struggled with through its history: raise the average revenue per user.

 It’s unlikely any carriers will go much below this level with all-you-can eat data plans.
 Skinny’s $120 plan could be the anchor price.
 If carriers want to compete they can add value.
 They could, say, offer 10GB a month of tethering on top of today’s package.

 No doubt there are people who would be happy to pay more, say, $200 for such a plan so long as the performance was acceptable.
-And there’s the problem.
-Today’s cellular data is fast, affordable or reliable, but not all three at once.
+And there’s the problem in a nutshell.
+Today’s cellular data can be fast, affordable and reliable, but not all three at once.

-- Does anyone still care about how many texts come with a mobile plan?
+- Does anyone still care about how many texts there are with a mobile plan?
 We seem to adapted to the idea they are, in effect, unlimited and part of the mobile deal. ↩︎

 - Mobile carriers can cut costs if they opt for an open access model with shared towers.
 They may not all volunteer for such an approach, but it could happen. ↩︎